 Quail are found in North America, Central America, South America, Europe, Asia, Australia, and Africa, but are not found in Antarctica.
 However, not all the continents or regions are suitable for the habitat of each species of quail.

 North America’s environment is suitable for New-world quails while Old-world quails generally live in Europe, Asia, Africa, and Australia.

 Most species of quail have a similar diet, although there is some variation between species.
 Some species are herbivorous and eat only plants, while some are omnivorous, eating both plants and insects.
 Generally, quail will eat seeds, berries, grasses, buds, and more.
 They will also prey on spiders, beetles, worms, insect larvae, ants, and small invertebrates.

 Different species of quail exhibit different types of behavior.
 Some are solitary, while some prefer to live in small flocks.
 Most quail can be found on the ground during foraging to search for food.
 If scared, they prefer to have dense bushes and grasses to hide, although they will also find low trees to hide in.

 The quails’ breeding systems also depend on the individual species.
 Different species follow different reproductive strategies.
 The breeding period starts in the spring, and it lasts until autumn.

-The most popular quail, the California quail is also commonly known as the valley quail.
+The most popular quail, the California quail, is also commonly known as the valley quail.

-The California quail male is marked with white and black on the head and can be distinguished by a chocolate color crown and a crest that is shaped like a comma.
+The California quail male is marked with white and black on the head and can be distinguished by a chocolate color crown and a crest shaped like a comma.
 They have barred underparts and a blue breast.

-The California quail is native to California, but can be found in Vancouver Island and British Columbia.
+The California quail is native to California but can be found in Vancouver Island and British Columbia.